include-cpp/include-cpp.github.io/resources/index.md

 * [References](/resources/references/)
   * In this section we link to reference material on the C++ language itself, chosen by members of our Discord server.
 We also have links to other organisations that promote inclusion and diversity.
 * [Articles](/resources/articles/)
+  * In addition to very specific resources on language, hiring, and so on we have found many "overview" articles that span multiple categories.

 See also information about the [new layout of Resources](/resources/new_layout/).